kuanchihwang/CAM-SIMA-Docs/docs/conversion/create-sdf.md

 - Add any interstitials which you’ve created or are using in the appropriate location relative to your parameterization

+!!!
+Note "CAMX physics suite"
+    You will also need to add your same set of schemes to the appropriate larger suite (usually `suite_cam7.xml`).
+Use comments to delineate your set(s) of schemes to make the SDF somewhat readable.

 For example: if your parameterization requires dry water vapor, you'll want to add:

 - `<scheme>wet_to_dry_water_vapor</scheme>` before your core parameterization scheme to convert water vapor to a dry mixing ratio (CAM-SIMA has "wet")